Heat was contributing factor in July death of Yakima Valley farmworker

-Florencio Gueta Vargas worked in the fields for most of his life, which took him from his family ranch in Zacatecas, Mexico to the fields of California and Washington.
+Florencio Gueta Vargas worked in the fields for most of his life, which took him from his family ranch in Zacatecas, Mexico, to the fields of California and Washington.

 He would always tell his family how he wanted to return to his homeland once he got to an age when he could not work anymore.